benchristel/sindarin/pronunciation.md

 However, the second-to-last syllable gets the stress if its vowel is:

+!!bullets

 - long (accented), as [.s í] in [.s Celeb<span class="hi">rí</span>an] ("Silver-queen", Arwen's mother)
 - a diphthong, as [.s ae] in [.s Hi<span class="hi">thaeg</span>lir] ("the Misty Mountains")
 - or followed by multiple consonants: [.s Cele<span class="hi">brim</span>bor] ("Silver-fist")

+/!

 Note that in the last case it's consonant *sounds*, not letters, that are important. [.s TH], [.s DH], etc. are single sounds even though they're represented by two letters, so the [.s th] in [.s <span class="hi">Nim</span>brethil] doesn't cause the stress to move.

-### Possible Exceptions to the Stress Rule
+### Possible Exceptions to the Stress Rules

-There are some Sindarin names that don't seem to follow the stress rules in Appendix E, among them [.s Imladris] (Rivendell) and [.s Nargothrond].
+There are some Sindarin names that don't seem to follow the stress rules outlined above, among them [.s Imladris] (Rivendell) and [.s Nargothrond].
 These "should" be stressed [.s Im<span class="hi">lad</span>ris], [.s Nar<span class="hi">goth</span>rond], because the second-to-last syllable of each is followed by two consonants.
 However, we can observe that both are stressed on the first syllable in poetry.
 This issue is covered in depth <a class="pageref" href="#irregular-stress"></a>.